LukeMathWalker/pavex/docs/guide/routing/path_patterns.md

 `*details` matches everything after `/greet/`, even if it contains `/` characters.
 `/greet/*details` matches, for example, `/greet/Ursula` and `/greet/John`, but it also matches `/greet/Ursula/Smith` and `/greet/John/Doe`.

-To avoid ambiguity, you can have **at most one catch-all parameter per path pattern**.
+To avoid ambiguity,
+you can have **at most one catch-all parameter per path pattern** and it must be **at the end of the path pattern**.

+## Accessing route parameters

+Route parameters are not discarded after a request has been routed.
+You can access their values from your request handler or from middlewares.

+Check out the ["Route parameters"](../request_data/path/route_parameters.md) guide for more details.

 [RouteParams]: ../../api_reference/pavex/request/route/struct.RouteParams.html